Shadreck Chirikure: Career

 Chirikure is Edward Hall Professor of Archaeological Science and Director of the Research Laboratory for Archaeology and the History of Art, School of Archaeology, University of Oxford where he also holds a British Academy Global Professorship.
 Chirikure is former professor of archaeology in the University of Cape Town, where he directed the Archaeological Materials Laboratory, a facility dedicated to studies of pyrotechnology as practised by farming communities of the last 2000 years of sub-Saharan Africa.
 Research undertaken within the laboratory includes the role of mining and metallurgy in early state formation, modelling the evolution of pyrotechnology in sub-Saharan Africa over the past 2000 years, and innovation and demography in the evolution of socio-technical systems.
 Chirikure studies material from archaeological sites in southern African including Khami, Great Zimbabwe and Mapungubwe, as well as sites in Malawi, Nigeria, and Cameroon.

 He held a Mandela-Harvard Fellowship in 2012 at Harvard University's Hutchins Centre for African and African American Studies.
 He received the National Research Foundation of South Africa's Presidential Award in 2012 for outstanding research by persons under the age of 40.
 Chirikure received the Association of Commonwealth Universities Fellowship in 2017, which he held at Linacre College, University of Oxford.
 He currently holds a British Academy Global Professorship within the School of Archaeology at the University of Oxford, and a Visiting Fellow at St Cross College.
 Chirikure is also an honorary research associate at the McDonald Institute for Archaeological Research.
 In 2019 he delivered the Thirty-first McDonald Annual Lecture at the University of Cambridge.

 He has published several monographs, including Indigenous Mining and Metallurgy in Africa (2010), and Metals in Past Societies.
 A Global Perspective on Indigenous African Metallurgy (2015), and numerous journal articles.
 He is the editor in chief of the Oxford Research Encyclopaedia of African Archaeology and one of the co-editors of Cambridge University Press’ History of Technology book series.

 Chirikure is a founding member of the South African Young Academy of Science, a Member of the Academy of Science of South Africa, a fellow of the Royal Society of Arts, a former member of the Board of Governors for the Arts Council of African Studies Association, and a former member of the Advisory Council of the New York based Wenner Gren Foundation for Anthropological Research.
-He won the Antiquity prize in both 2019, and in 2008 with Innocent Pikirayi.
+He won the Antiquity prize in 2019, and in 2008 with Innocent Pikirayi.